Frank Atherton

-Sir Francis Atherton is a British physician who is the Chief Medical Officer for Wales.
+Sir Francis Atherton is a British physician who served as the Chief Medical Officer for Wales from 2016 to 2025.

 Background

 Atherton is originally from Lancashire, England.
 He graduated from the University of Leeds in 1982 and became a consultant in public health medicine in 1997.
+Atherton who is 65 years of age, has contributed many years of hard work to the public service.